 Speeding is not only a major cause of accidents and tickets, but it also looks extremely bad on your business.
 By following our first tip—giving your drivers extra time to get to their destination—drivers won’t feel the pressure to push past safe speed limits to arrive on time.
 Their safety, and the safety of others, is the number one priority.
 Encourage your drivers to prioritize safe driving over punctuality, and to communicate their status with the client (via hands free device or pulling over to use their cellphone) if they do end up running late.

 3. Avoid distractions

-Avoiding distractions is key to good driving.
+Avoiding distractions is the key to good driving.
 No matter how seasoned your drivers are, the safe handling of a vehicle requires focus and attention and distractions should be avoided at all costs, especially with more students on the road.
 Your company should have clear and easy-to-remember guidelines for cell phone use, including how and when drivers should respond to text messages and take calls.
 Your guidelines should also detail how drivers should deal with distractions like in-car technologies, radios and music systems as well as the importance of being fully aware and focused in construction areas.

 4. Pay close attention in school zones and crosswalks

-5. Watch for school buses
+5. Keep your eyes peeled for school buses

-A word about fleet safety training
+A reminder to continue fleet safety training

 The most effective way to ensure your drivers are genuinely safe is to conduct regular fleet safety training programs.

 The truth is, even the most experienced fleet drivers benefit from regular refresher training.
 In fact, the longer a driver has their license without consistent retraining, the more likely they are to develop bad driving habits.
 These days, regular and ongoing driver safety training is a necessity, not an option, especially for companies that want to reduce their liability exposure and expenses, prevent up to hundreds of thousands of dollars in damages, and avoid costly employee downtime.